 Quick overview:

-This is where the DMA mode (Direct Memory Access) comes in handy as, as the name suggests, it shovels the data directly into the main memory and thus largely bypasses the processor.
+This is where the DMA mode (Direct Memory Access) comes in handy because, as the name suggests, it shovels the data directly into the main memory and thus largely bypasses the processor.
 This setting is often switched on, but on some systems Windows is not sure whether the drives support this mode, which is definitely the case with today's computers.
 I generally recommend checking or activating the DMA mode.
 And this is how you proceed:

 6. After a restart, the data no longer rushes through the troubled processor but flows to the RAM at lightning speed, which means a significant increase in speed.
 If the plus disappears again in the settings after the restart, your drive does not support DMA mode (which can only happen with older models).
 In this case, go to the manufacturer's homepage and ask for a firmware update.
 We will be happy to help you in the forum.